SHORT STORY 18

-The driver was not the same guy who had taken me to the camp, yet he had a similar hesitant squint about the idea of getting out and opening the gate right next to those two.
+The driver was not the same French guy who had taken me to the camp, yet he had a similar squint about the idea of getting out and opening the gate right next to those two.
 It was getting dark in the late afternoon, and I didn't feel like arguing, so I grabbed the key-card from the driver and stepped out into the rain.
-I said nothing to the the refugees, and I never once took my eyes off their grisly brows.
+I said nothing to the refugees, but I never once took my eyes off their grisly brows.
 As menacing as they appeared, they didn't seem to want to make any kind of threatening gestures, and kept their distance.
 Once I slid the key-card into the ATM-like machine, the gate automatically began retracting.
-I waved the van in, though waited for the gate to close before following the van.
-That was when the two middle-aged men grabbed the fence and started yelling at me in whispers.
+I waved the van in, though, waited for the gate to close before following the van.
+That was when the two middle-aged men grabbed the chain-link fence and started yelling at me in whispers.
 The rain had begun creeping down the tall collar of my black overcoat, but I moved closer to those two anyway.
-Even though the wind was twice as loud as the men's strained voices, I really had no fucking idea what language they were speaking.
+The wind was twice as loud as the men's strained voices, but even when I heard a word of two, I really had no fucking idea what language they were speaking.

 “English?”
 I asked, expecting nothing.

-The two men slowly went quiet.
-The oldest held onto the fence and glaring back with some kind of frustration gnawing at this otherwise stoic resilience.
-When I went to turn, the old guy yanked madly at the fence!
+The two black men slowly went quiet.
+The oldest held onto the fence and glared back with some kind of frustration gnawing at his otherwise stoic resilience.
+When I was about to turn away, the old guy yanked madly at the fence!
 I stopped.
-He then slowly shook his head.
+He then shook his head.
 I leaned away again.
-And the guy shook his head vehemently this time.
+And this time, the guy shook his head much more vehemently.

-“Do you know what killed that little fuck down there?”
-I yelled, grabbing the fence and rattling it at the two men who took a step away.
+“Do you know what killed that little fuck down there?!”
+I yelled, grabbing the fence and rattling it at the two men as they stepped away.
 “Speak up!
 What the fuck are you trying to fucking say?!”

 “Great chat!
 Let's do it more often!
-Piece of shit!”
+You piece of shit!”

-“I know, right,” I said, nodding, as Mr. Hastings stared dumbfounded at the extent of that enormous blood stain reaching so incredibly high and wide.
+“I know, right,” I said, nodding, as Mr. Hastings stared dumbfounded at the extent of that enormous blood stain that reached so incredibly high and wide.

 “Don't!”
 Mr. Hastings barked, grabbing my arm, while also pointing to the distant end of the passageway.
-“Jesus.
-This is what happened to those three.”
+“Jesus!
+Is this what happened to those three?!”

 “What are you looking at?”